azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 To summarise what you just did:

-* You created a Node.JS application using VSCode.
+* You created a Node.js web application using VSCode.
 * You put the application code under local source control with Git.
-* You created a project in Visual Studio Team Sevices to manage your app development.
+* You created a project in Visual Studio Team Services to manage your app development.
 * You uploaded your source code to the VSTS project's source code repository.
 * You created a VSTS Build Definition to build your app and you configured it as a CI build that would be triggered automatically when new code was committed to your source code repository.
 * Following an *Infrastructure as Code* approach, you defined the Azure resources needed to run your application in an ARM Template, which You added to source control.